Qkessler/CloudQuestions/README.md

 ### Prerequisites

-At CloudQuestions, we use environments for development (pyvenv).
+At CloudQuestions, we use environments for development pyvenv.
 On these environments, we install the dependencies with pip.

 ### Installing steps